 Mr. Smokoff has served as a director since January 2018 and brings more than 25 years of health industry leadership, product development and delivery experience to the Corporation.
-Mr. Smokoff served as CEO of CareXM, LLC, from November 2020 to early 2022, and remains on the Board of Directors of CareXM.
+Since July 2022, Mr. Smokoff has served as CEO of PolyVascular, LLC.
+Prior to PolyVascular, Mr. Smokoff served as CEO of CareXM, LLC, from November 2020 to May 2022, and he remains on the Board of Directors of CareXM.
 Prior to that, Mr. Smokoff was CEO of Isowalk, LLC, a position he held from January 2019 to November 2020.
 Mr. Smokoff has also served on the board of Total Triage Holdings, LLC since November of 2019.
-Prior to Isowalk, Mr Smokoff was CEO of Breathometer, Inc. from January 2017 to January 2019 and Senior Vice President of Health and Wellness of Nortek, Inc. from July 2016 to January 2017.
-Mr. Smokoff was the Chief Executive Officer of Numera, Inc., a senior in place aging solutions company, from January 2011 until it was purchased by Nortek, Inc. in July of 2016.
+Prior to Isowalk, Mr. Smokoff was CEO of Breathometer, Inc. from January 2017 to January 2019 and Senior Vice President of Health and Wellness of Nortek, Inc. from July 2016 to January 2017.
+Mr. Smokoff was the Chief Executive Officer of Numera, Inc., a senior in-place-aging solutions company, from January 2011 until it was purchased by Nortek, Inc. in July of 2016.
 Prior to Numera, Inc. Mr. Smokoff spent 13 years at Microsoft in various capacities, the last six years leading Microsoft's global health business.
 Prior to Microsoft, Mr. Smokoff spent 14 years developing and bringing to market hospital information systems, physician office systems, and medical devices for a variety of companies, including several start-up ventures.
 Mr. Smokoff earned a Bachelor of Arts in Computer Science from the University of Washington.